 The one thing we can be pretty sure about is that exercise helps people with back pain.
 So I think it makes sense for back pain sufferers to engage in an exercise program of some sort.
 The specific type of exercise one chooses to engage in really boils down to personal preference.
 The research is generally equivocal when it comes to asking the question “which type of exercise is the best for back pain?”

 I guess we could say that “core exercises” are a type of exercise for back pain.
-Since there are varied definitions of what constitutes “the core”, we see different types of “core training emerging in the exercise rehabilitation scene.
-The different types of core training sit on a spectrum ranging from very specific, targeted transversus abdmominus training, to more global trunk, hips and buttocks training.
-In this post we’ll take a look at the two types of core training that sit at each end of this spectrum.
+However, since there are varied definitions of what constitutes “the core”, we see different types of programs emerging in the exercise rehabilitation scene.
+The different types of exercise programs sit on a spectrum ranging from very specific, targeted transversus abdmominus training, to more global trunk, hips and buttocks training.

 Specific training of the transversus abdominus

 The exercise programs that have been developed to train the transversus abdominus (and other groups such as lumbar multifidus, horizontal fibres of internal oblique) in isolation, perhaps with the assistance of real time ultrasound, provide patients with a novel perspective for understanding the role of motor output in their back pain.
 I think there is value in the process of learning how to be more aware of what it feels like to contract some groups of muscles near the spine, but not others.
 People with lower back pain are often very sensitive and reactive to movement or loading of the spine.
 I suspect that the gentle, small amplitude, low effort movements that characterise specific transversus abdominus training sharpen one’s awareness of movement in the lower back and help restore normal sensitivity to movement in the lower back.